vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### My organization requires hardware TPMs.
 Is a vTPM considered a hardware device?

-No, vTPMs are not backed by hardware, but they function identically to a “real” hardware TPM 2.0 device.
-Everything a workload can do with physical TPM hardware is possible with the vTPM as well.
+No, vTPMs are not backed by hardware, but they implement the TPM 2.0 specification and present the same interface and functions to the workload that a hardware TPM 2.0 device does.

 A compensating control may be to use an external, hardware-backed key provider, often referred to as a Hardware Security Module (HSM).
 This can be configured as a "Standard Key Provider" in vSphere, and then used with the vTPM in exactly the same manner.